MikePea1993/LazyTX/README.md

 - Auto-update system
 - Configurable update notification channel per server

-## Inviting the Bot

-To add LazyTX to your Discord server, use the following invite link:

-[Invite LazyTX to your server] ( LINK COMING SOON )

-## Usage

 ### Setting Up Update Notifications

 To set up the channel where update notifications will be sent: